TokamakUI/Tokamak/README.md

 components](#standard-components) to start building useful apps.
 If in the future there's a breaking change that's absolutely needed, we aim to deprecate old APIs without breakage and introduce new ones gradually.
-Nevertheless, we admit this can't always be avoided.
+Nevertheless, we admit this can't always be achieved.

 Looking forward to your feedback which greatly helps us make Gluon the best UI framework available!